P. J. Joy

-P. J. Joy (born 3 December 1949 in Angamaly, Cochin, Kerala, India) in full Puthussery Joseph Joy, is an Indian politician, Trade Union activist and the former Director and Chairman of Kerala State Bamboo Corporation since March 2012.
+Puthussery Joseph Joy (born 3 December 1949 in Angamaly, Cochin, Kerala, India), is an Indian politician, Trade Union activist and the former Director and Chairman of Kerala State Bamboo Corporation since March 2012.
 He is the State Advisory Board Member of Employees' State Insurance Corporation, State Executive Member of Kerala Pradesh Congress Committee, All India Working Committee Member of INTUC from 2009, President of Kerala State Plantation Workers Federation INTUC.
-Shri.

 Joy had been previously elected to the Kerala Legislative Assembly as MLA in 1991, 1996, and 2001.

-Joy is also the INTUC Kerala State Vice President.
+He is also the INTUC Kerala State Vice President.

 Early life

-Joy was born to Puthussery Joseph and Mariyam at Mookkannoor, Ernakulam district of Kerala.
+Joy was born to Mariyam and Joseph of the Puthussery house at Mookkannoor, Ernakulam district of Kerala.
 He completed his high school life in Angamaly St. Joseph High School and is a degree holder from Kalady Sree Sankaracharya college.
-Mr. P. J. Joy married Santhamma in 1989 and has two sons and lives in Angamaly, Ernakulam.
+Joy married Santhamma in 1989 and has two sons and lives in Angamaly, Ernakulam.